 When it comes to the eggs, there is a difference between our farm fresh, free range eggs and store bought eggs.
 Just look at the colors.
 Do you remember my lemon curd?
 That really bright color is due to the dark yolks from my eggs.
 The same thing happened in my mini frittatas.

 They are a vibrant yellow.
-The yolks turn that dark, orangey yellow when they are out running around and eating a variety of insects, grasses, worms and anything else they find appetizing.
+The yolks turn that dark, orange yellow when they are out running around and eating a variety of insects, grasses, worms and anything else they find appetizing.